 Approach 3: The Linear Mixed Model

-Like the marginal model, the linear mixed model requires the data be set up in the long or stacked format.
+Like the marginal model, the linear mixed model requires the data in the long format.

-The model equation therefore includes extra parameters to include any random effects.
-They take the form of additional residual terms, each of which has its own variance to be estimated.
+The model equation therefore includes extra parameters for any random effects.
+They take the form of additional residual terms, and the model estimates the variance of each.

-This literally means the model is controlling for the effects of individual.
+This literally means the model controls for the effects of individual.
 The simplest mixed model, the random intercept model, controls for the fact that some individuals always have higher values than others.
 By controlling for this variation, we’ve taken it out of the original residual.

 Individual growth curve models are a specific type of mixed model that uniquely models each individual’s value of the outcome over time.
 They are particularly useful when the research question is about how covariates affect not only the value of the dependent variable, but its change over time.

 The biggest advantage of mixed models is their incredible flexibility.
-They can handle clustered individuals as well as repeated measures (even in the same model).
-They can handle crossed random effects, where there are repeated measures not only on an individual, but also on each stimulus.
+They handle clustered individuals as well as repeated measures (even in the same model).
+They handle crossed random factors as well as nested.

-Time can easily be considered continuous or categorical, and covariates can be measured just once per individual or repeatedly at each observation.
+You can treat Time as continuous or categorical.
+You can measure covariates just once per individual or repeatedly at each observation.
 Unbalanced data are no problem, and even if some outcomes are missing for some individuals, they won’t be dropped from the model.

 The biggest disadvantage of mixed models, at least for someone new to them, is their incredible flexibility.
 It’s easy to mis-specify a mixed model, and this is a place where a little knowledge is definitely dangerous.